NICTA/serene/README.md

 # Schema Matcher REST API

 Simple REST API for the data-integration project.
-Uses Scalatra as the interface to the data-integration code.
+Uses Finagle + Finch as the interface to the data-integration code.

 ## Usage
 Start the web server...
 ```
-sbt "container:start"
+sbt run
 ```
 The API can be used with the following commands...
 ```